Frederick the Great: First Partition of Poland

 Frederick sought to acquire and economically exploit Polish Prussia as part of his wider aim of enriching his kingdom.
 As early as 1731 Frederick had suggested that his country would benefit from annexing Polish territory, and had described Poland as an "artichoke, ready to be consumed leaf by leaf".
 By 1752, he had prepared the ground for the partition of Poland–Lithuania, aiming to achieve his goal of building a territorial bridge between Pomerania, Brandenburg, and his East Prussian provinces.
-The new territories would also provide an increased tax base, additional populations for the Prussian military, and serve as a surrogate for the other overseas colonies of the other great powers.
+The new territories would provide an increased tax base, manpower for the military, and serve as a surrogate for the overseas colonies of the other great powers.

-Poland was vulnerable to partition due to poor governance, as well as the interference of foreign powers in its internal affairs.
+Poland was vulnerable to partition due to poor governance and the interference of foreign powers in its internal affairs.
 Frederick himself was partly responsible for this weakness by opposing attempts at financial and political reform in Poland, and undermining the Polish economy by inflating its currency by his use of Polish coin dies.
 The profits exceeded 25 million thalers, twice the peacetime national budget of Prussia.
-He also thwarted Polish efforts to create a stable economic system by building a customs fort at Marienwerder on the Vistula, Poland's major trade artery, and by bombarding Polish customs ports on the Vistula.
+He thwarted Polish efforts to create a stable economic system by building a customs fort at Marienwerder on the Vistula, Poland's major trade artery, and by bombarding Polish customs ports on the Vistula.

-Frederick also used Poland's religious dissension to keep the kingdom open to Prussian control.
+Frederick used Poland's religious dissension to keep the kingdom open to Prussian control.
 Poland was predominantly Roman Catholic, but approximately ten per cent of Poland's population, 600,000 Eastern Orthodox and 250,000 Protestants, were non-Catholic dissenters.
 During the 1760s, the dissenters' political importance was out of proportion to their numbers.
 Although dissenters still had substantial rights, the Polish-Lithuanian Commonwealth had increasingly been reducing their civic rights after a period of considerable religious and political freedom.
 Soon Protestants were barred from public offices and the Sejm (Polish Parliament).
 Frederick took advantage of this situation by becoming the protector of Protestant interests in Poland in the name of religious freedom.
 Frederick further opened Prussian control by signing an alliance with Catherine the Great who placed Stanisław August Poniatowski, a former lover and favourite, on the Polish throne.